A filmic overview

 The new building in which coating line 13 has been constructed covers 10,000 square meters, or about one and a half soccer fields.

-After commissioning, the packaging steel will be coated on the surface with a nanometer-thin protective layer in an electrolytic bath in coating line 13.
-A further advantage of the modern system is as follows: “We will be at the cutting edge of technology in every sense of the word – including in terms of energy consumption and occupational safety,” says Paul Michels, project manager for the new coating line.
+On coating line 13 blackplate will be surface coated with a nanometer-thin protective layer in an electrolytic bath.
+A further advantage of the modern system is as follows: “We are at the cutting edge of technology in every sense of the word – including in terms of energy consumption and occupational safety,” says Paul Michels, who was responsible for the project during construction.
 Oliver Hoffmann reveals another groundbreaking aspect of the system: “In the future we will be able to work with an even broader production range.”
-This means that even wider and thinner plates from the site that are even more solid and robust will soon be used as primary materials for cans.
+This means that even wider and thinner plates from the site that are even more sturdy and robust will soon be delivered as input stock for cans.
 “Our customers will of course benefit from this.
 Further progress will also be made possible, as our new measuring technology will go far beyond today’s standards.”

 Cans made from tinplate are recycling champions